Probing spin dynamics of ultra-thin van der Waals magnets via photon-magnon coupling: Results

 We measured the microwave transmission $\left| S_{21} \right|^2$ as a function of frequency and externally applied magnetic field $B_0$ for each resonator at a temperature of $1.8\,\kelvin$, using a microwave power of approximately $-80\,\deci\bel\meter$ at the resonator chip.
 Figure\,\ref{fig02}\,(a) shows the resulting 2D plot of $\left|S_{21}\right|^2$ for a resonator loaded with a $17\,\nano\meter \pm 0.8\,\nano\meter$ thick CGT flake (see Fig.\,\ref{fig01}\,(b) and (c) for the respective micrograph and AFM images).
 A resonator peak can be clearly observed for each magnetic field, with its resonance frequency $\wc$ decreasing with increasing magnetic field.
 The reduction of the frequency is a result of a slow degradation of the superconductivity by $B_0$, which in general exhibits a parabolic dependence \cite{Healey2008}.
 For $580\,\milli\tesla \leq B_0 \leq 630\,\milli\tesla$ the resonator prominence is reduced, highlighted by $\left|S_{21}\right|^2$ as a function of frequency for four constant $B_0$ values in Fig.\,\ref{fig02}\,(b).
 Within this field range, the mode resonance has been modified due to its hybridization with the magnetic modes of the CGT flake.
 To further quantify the interaction, we fit each $\left|S_{21}\right|^2$ profile by a Fano resonance lineshape (solid orange lines in Fig.\,\ref{fig02}\,(b)) to account for an asymmetric resonance peak due to additional microwave interference in the circuitry \cite{Fano1961, Khalil2012},

-Here, $S_0$ is the microwave transmission baseline, $A$ the peak amplitude, $q$ describes the asymmetry of the lineshape and $\keff$ represents the effective loss rate of the hybrid system.
+Here, $S_0$ is the microwave transmission baseline, $A$ the peak amplitude, $q$ describes the asymmetry of the lineshape and $\keff$ represents the effective loss rate of the hybrid system (see SI for resonator parameters before and after CGT transfer for all resonators).
 Figure\,\ref{fig02}\,(c) shows $\wc$ of the hybrid system as a function of $B_0$. $\wc$ experiences a dispersive shift when the photon mode and the magnon mode hybridize, indicating an onset of a strong interaction between the two individual systems \cite{Herskind2009, Bushev2011, Huebl2013, LachanceQuirion2019, Khan2021}.
-The observation of a continuous dispersive shift with no clear mode separation suggests that the hybrid system resides in a regime of high cooperativity \cite{Bushev2011, Huebl2013} (we discuss a quantitative analysis later).
 We observe multiple shifts in $\wc$, suggesting an interaction of several magnon modes with the resonator in our experiment.

 Signatures of the resonator--CGT-flake coupling are also characterised by $\keff$ of the hybrid system (Fig.\,\ref{fig02}\,(d)). $\keff$ is enhanced from the value of the resonator loss rate $\kappa_0$ due to an additional loss introduced by the magnon system characterized by the loss rate $\gamma$ \cite{Herskind2009, Huebl2013, Tabuchi2014}.
 Consistent with the $B_0$ dependence of $\wc$, $\keff$ shows a rich structure, having its main peak at $598\,\milli\tesla$, together with less prominent peaks distributed around it.
 Based on a formalism for coupled-harmonic-oscillator systems in the high cooperativity regime \cite{Herskind2009, Bushev2011, Khan2021}, we use the following to analyse our experimental results with multiple peaks: